ivbsoftware/CSDA1050-CAP/playground/TREB/README.md

 7) Summarize the Price with Bedrooms, Bathrooms and Look at Price Trend (See Summary_Beds_Baths.csv)

-8)Summarize the Price with Bedrooms and Look at Price Trend ( High level summary) (See Summary_Beds.csv)
+8) Summarize the Price with Bedrooms and Look at Price Trend ( High level summary) (See Summary_Beds.csv)

 Project Modelling Analysis including: